Rutuj-Runwal/Antivirus_Testing_Tool/README.md

 # Antivirus_Testing_Tool
 A basic Anti-virus Testing Tool for windows operating system supported Antivirus Softwares that tests web and Real Time Protection Modules.
 The tool is developed in python programming language with a basic GUI for testing Antivirus softwares with ease

+### Note:
+Google may block the executable file download as the file itself is used to test antivirus softwares and is SAFE, the complete source code is available to re-assure and audit the safe.
+Any improvements or suggestions are welcome! <br>
+**To get the file:**
+You may clone the whole repository or just press ctrl+j and click on "Keep Dangerous File".

 ### Up Next [What to expect in v1.7x[BETA] upto v2.xx]:
 - Updated Help section to solve all possible network and AV-configurational errors
 - Cleaner and colorful GUI